dogtail9/ProjectTemplateTutorial/README.md

 ![Create blank solution](Images/0080_ItemTemplate/0100.PNG)

-*The item tempalte is now added to the optional project by default*
+*The item tempalte is now added to the optional project by default when you create a new project*

 ## Step 7 : Refactor some code to a reusable helper library
 Let's clean up our code a bit.
 We have two methods, AddProcejt and InstallNuGetPackages in the SolutionWizard class that we could reuse in other project templates.